MaterializeInc/pgjdbc/docs/documentation/94/geometric.md

 PostgreSQL™ has a set of data types that can store geometric features into a table.
 These include single points, lines, and polygons.
-We support these types in Java with the org.postgresql.geometric package.
+We support these types in Java with the org.materialize.geometric package.
 Please consult the Javadoc for the details of available classes and features mentioned in [Chapter 12, *Further Reading*](reading.html).

 <a name="geometric-circle-example"></a>